pgaunitz/co_ping_mobile/README.md

 **...
 There, now you should be good to go. make some coder magic!**

 ### Updates and improvements
-There are still some things to check off before we feel "done" with this project (if you're ver done with anything) and that would primarily be:
+There are still some things to check off before we feel "done" with this project (if you're ever done with anything) and that would primarily be:
-* Integrating camera roll
+* This
-* Integrating phone push notifications
+* That
-*
+* Oh and that too
-*
+* Let me just adjust this, then we're ok

 ### Authors
 These are the people behind this amazing application: